AbhishekRawat2003/IOT-based-smart-Home-Assistant/readme.md

 # 🏠 IoT-Based Smart Home Automation

 This project focuses on building a smart home automation system using IoT technology.
 It allows you to monitor and control electrical appliances through the Blynk mobile application or web dashboard using ESP32 or NodeMCU microcontrollers.
+An Android + Arduino-based smart home assistant project that allows users to control home appliances using Bluetooth, buttons, and voice commands.

 ## 🔧 Features